 Ontario Driver’s License

 To drive a car in Canada, you will need a driver’s license.
 The Ontario driver’s license is a blue, plastic card that contains your name, address, date of birth and signature on it.
 You have to carry your driver’s license with you when you drive.
-The licence has an expiry date, and it is must be renewed before it expires.
+The license has an expiry date, and must be renewed before it expires.

 To get a driver’s license in Ontario, you must go to a Driver’s Examination Centre and apply.
-The centre in Cornwall is located at 120 Tollgate Road West.
 The process will depend on if you are a new driver or if you have had a driver’s license before.

-To apply for a driver’s licence in Ontario, you need to:
+To apply for a driver’s license in Ontario, you need to: